 My vision was move in, flip it and move on after two years.
 But things changed.
 I fell deeply in love with the results of the restoration project and the folks around me.
 My neighbors are amazing, spirited people.
 I’ve met retired teachers, principals, law enforcement personnel, attorneys, business owners, civil service workers, and human resources and marketing professionals.

-Predominantly African-American, the East Side is far more diverse than it once was, with a growing number of new Americans — Yemenis, Bangladeshis, and Southeast Asians.
+Predominantly African-American, East Buffalo is far more diverse than it once was, with a growing number of new Americans — Yemenis, Bangladeshis, and Southeast Asians.
 My Muslim neighbors and their families walk to the former St. Gerard’s Parish for prayer, now a mosque.
 God bless America!

 Photo by East Side Garden Walk

 As a ReTree volunteer who is highly active in my block club, I’ve planted scores of trees — my neighbors have affectionately nicknamed me “The Tree Lady” or “Johnny Appleseed.”
 An avid gardener, for the past two years I’ve participated in the East Side Garden Walk.
 To date, my 2020 Gardens Buffalo Niagara video continues to reign as their most viewed.

 The Bennett-Wells American Legion Post and Auxiliary #1780, just a couple blocks away from my home, is a pillar of my community.
 After World War II, Blacks returning to Buffalo were not welcome to join existing American Legion posts, so they established their own in 1946.
 I enjoy the camaraderie, the stories and the unwavering support of veterans.
 They fund student scholarships and distribute holiday food baskets.
 It’s a cozy space brimming with kind, patriotic people who love this country.

 Pine Grill Reunion / Photo by Rhea Anna